-NordVPN Introduce a New Security Module in Their VPN
+NordVPN Introduce a New Security Module

 Security tools have often been held back because they place technical excellence over user experience.
 Simply put, they are often too much of a hassle for the average person to use.
 That’s not the case with NordVPN.
 It presents a simple face, yet doesn’t skimp on a powerful core service.
 It has the usual collection of features, but the specialized servers for video streaming, Tor-Over-VPN, and double encryption are the service’s standout features.

 In July 2017, NordVPN added a feature called “CyberSec” which both blocks ads and filters out known malicious websites.
 The website screener consults publicly available URL blacklists, as some web browsers already do, but prevents all internet connections on your computer, smartphone or router from accessing the rogue servers.
 The new feature is a part of the NordVPN’s Windows version 6.4 or later, and will function together with VPN.

 CyberSec can best be described as a mechanism to control traffic.
 It resembles a content blocker but with the difference that it runs on the system level, and not as a browser extension.
 Users of the NordVPN service will now not only have VPN protection they will also have additional protection against security risks.

 Adverts have become the bane of many internet users browsing.
 From annoying pop-up ads to potentially dangerous ones, the CyberSec solution blocks ads at the source so the user never needs to experience them.